VortexRiker/catculator/README.md

 # Catculator

+Simple calculator that is designed to process basic mathematical operations

 ## Preview

 ![Preview](./images/preview.png)

 ## Description
+Calculator supports basic arithmetic operations: addition, subtraction, multiplication and division.

-Simple calculator that is designed to process basic mathematical operations: +,-,*,/ Calculator also supports floating-point operands, can negate the entered value, and provides an acces to a value Pi.
+Additionally it supports integer and floating-point operands, can negate the entered value, and provides an acces to a value Pi.

 User can make input either by pressing virtual buttons, or via keyboard.